 Lessons from the Razor Wire of Impermanence

-The men in the Death Row Sangha are deeply spiritual and have vowed to use what remaining time they have left to ensure a better rebirth through intensive prayer and dedication of any and all positive merit to all suffering beings.
-They are very moved to know that some people ‘out there’ are interested in what they have to say and how we study dharma.
-I hope you are interested and inspired by these stories.
+I’ve decided to keep these stories up because they exemplify how deeply spiritual these men are, and the depth they have vowed to use what remaining time they have left to ensure a better rebirth through intensive prayer and dedication of any and all positive merit to all suffering beings.

 • Death Row Butterfly